neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

 ![](assets/compile.png)

-When the compilation is done, NEO smart contract file named`NEP5.avm` is generated in the `bin/Debug` directory of the project.
+When the compilation is done, Neo smart contract file named`NEP5.avm` is generated in the `bin/Debug` directory of the project.

 ![](assets/contractfile.png)